zentyal/zentyal/docs/en/user/backup.rst

 The above command will mount the partition under the `/mnt` directory.
 During this example, we make a full restore.
 And to do that we remove all existing directories in the partition.
-Of course, you could just remove and restore one dirctory if you need to do so.
+Of course, you could just remove and restore one directory if you need to do so.

 To remove the existing files to proceed with the full restore, run::